 The bus fare for the ACTT bus is only €1.30 from Venice Treviso Airport (TSF) to any stop in downtown Treviso, if the ticket is purchased from a ticket window or machine prior to boarding.
 Tickets sold on the bus are €2.50.

 Venice Treviso Airport (TSF) is popular with low-cost airlines such as Ryanair and Wizz Air and for many the savings of cheap flights to Venice Treviso are worth the slightly longer bus ride from the airport to Venice.
 Major airlines generally fly to Venice-Marco Polo Airport (VCE), which is only a twenty-minute bus ride from Venice, or more romantically by boat.
-Direct bus services are not available between these two Venetian airports – Taxi2Airport quotes around €120 for a private airport shuttle van between these airports.
+Direct bus services are not available between these two Venetian airports – Taxi2Airport and Suntransfers quote around €120 for a private airport shuttle van between these airports.